Cinema of Croatia: Early 20th century

 Although motion pictures appeared in Croatia relatively early, for most of the early 20th Century film was almost exclusively the domain of a few dedicated amateur enthusiasts, most notably Josip Karaman in Split and, later, Oktavijan Miletić in Zagreb.
 In 1906, the first permanent movie theater was established in Zagreb.

-Josip Halla produced and directed early documentaries during 1911. and 1912.
-(Plitvice, Sinjska alka).
+Josip Halla produced and directed early documentaries in 1911 and 1912.
 The first full-length movie was Brcko u Zagrebu released in 1917, and directed by Arsen Maas.
 It was followed by Matija Gubec, released in the same year and directed by Aca Binički.
 Neither of these movies survive to this day.
-In 1918, Croatia film produced additional 5 movies all directed by Josip Halla before the proprietor dissolved the company.
+In 1918, Croatia Film produced additional 5 movies all directed by Josip Halla before the proprietor dissolved the company.

 Croatia lacked the political and economic infrastructure to support its own cinema industry.
-The most serious effort in that direction before World War II was the series of educational films produced by Škola narodnog zdravlja.
+The most serious effort in that direction before World War II was the series of educational films produced by Škola Narodnog Zdravlja.